 Summer can also be a scary time for parents, as it is the most dangerous season of the year, with pediatric surgeons being the busiest in summer months due to higher incidents of accidents.

 Our first summer with Brooklyn, we attended numerous bbq’s including a family reunion with about 30 people in attendance.
 If I could go back I would have changed a few things.
 For starters I wouldn’t have stayed as late as we did, but I had guilt over leaving early – More on this below in the tips.

 However, the more events I attended the more comfortable I got, as I was better prepared for the day, which meant ALL of us could enjoy the day with minimal stress.

-Flash forward to this summer and now accepting invitations to summer bbq’s with our toddler is something we can look forward to rather than be overcome with anxiety by using the strategies I have learned below.
+Flash forward to this summer and we are now accepting invitations to summer bbq’s with our toddler is something we can look forward to rather than be overcome with anxiety, by using the strategies I have learned below.